-Signing of Share Purchase Agreement between Mahindra and Mahindra Financial Services Limited (MMFSL), Inclusion Resources Pte Limited (IRPL) and the Company

-On October 21, 2022, the Company has entered into an Agreement with MMFSL and IRPL whereunder MMFSL would acquire additional 20% equity shares in the Company from IRPL, to make the Company a wholly-owned subsidiary of MMFSL.
-The said transfer of shares is subject to the approval of the Insurance Regulatory and Development Authority of India (IRDAI).
-The approval of the IRDAI is awaited as of the date of this Report.
+On the basis of the Agreement with Mahindra & Mahindra Financial Services Limited (MMFSL) and Inclusion Resources Pte Limited (IRPL), MMFSL acquired additional 20% equity shares in the Company from IRPL, to make the Company a wholly owned subsidiary of MMFSL with effect from September 22, 2023.
+This transfer of shares has received the approval of IRDAI.